JohnSnowLabs/langtest/docs/pages/docs/generate_augmentation.md

 - **`save_data_path`**: (Required) Name of the file to store the augmented data.
 The augmented dataset will be saved in this file.

-- **`custom_proportions`**: (Required) custom_proportions is a dictionary with augmentation on test type as key and proportion as value.
+- **`custom_proportions`**: (Optional) custom_proportions is a dictionary with augmentation on test type as key and proportion as value.
 The proportion is the percentage of the test cases that will be augmented with the given augmentation type.

 - **`export_mode`**: (Optional) Specifies how the augmented data should be exported.
 The possible values are:
     - `'inplace'`: Modifies the list of samples in place.